 Key components of all our curricula include:

-1. Tailored to student needs
+1. Easily tailored to student needs

 Our curricula can be customized to meet the unique needs of each student, classroom, and community.